-A theological college is both an academic institution and a community of Christians.
-An integral part of our collegiate life is the gathering of our community for the Eucharist and the Daily Offices.
+A theological college is both an academic institution and a community of Faith.
+An integral part of our life together is the gathering of our community for the Eucharist and the Daily Offices.
 At various other times in the Christian Year, such as Advent, Ash Wednesday, Lent, and Holy Week, special liturgies are also celebrated.

 During the weekday Offices, we use both the Canadian Book of Common Prayer (1959) and the Book of Alternative Services (1985), along with other liturgical resources from time to time.
-The preparation of and presiding at these celebrations are the responsibilities of students, Faculty and Chaplain.
+The preparation of and presiding at these celebrations are the responsibilities of students, and Faculty.

 This Chapel Handbook is intended as a guide in preparing for and presiding at the weekly schedule of worship in Queen's College Chapel.
 Please note that this is a handbook, not a rule book.
-Worship at the College is intended to be a safe place in which to learn and grow in the liturgical traditions of the Anglican Communion.
+Worship at the College is intended to be a safe place in which to learn and grow in the liturgical traditions of the Anglican Communion as well as the varied traditions of our gathered community.
 This handbook is meant as a guide in that process.
 These sheets may initially assist students in organizing Chapel liturgies, but they are not intended to be substitutes for working with primary texts.

-Appendix E is attached on using gender inclusive language with the Book of Common Prayer.
-Gender inclusive language is the practice in College worship.
+Appendix E is attached on using gender inclusive language with the Book of Common Prayer and Book of Alternative Services.
+Gender inclusive language is the practice in College worship both in terms of our address of God and of each other.
+This also means being sensitive to the varieties of expressions of gender.